ARTICLES

 Many people wonder when spring actually starts.
 Does it make its debut on March 1st or does it officially get marked on the calendar later on in March when it is the 'spring equinox'?
 You're about to find out this and many other interesting facts about the equinox and the proper start of one of the most beautiful and yearned seasons of the year.

-First Things First - When Does Spring Start and What Is the First Day of Spring in 2023?
+When Does Spring Start and What Is the First Day of Spring in 2025?

 The Spring Equinox Explained

-During the winter solstice, the amount of daylight has been growing daily in most regions (the North Pole and the equator being exceptions), but following the spring equinox, many places will see more daylight than darkness in each 24-hour day.
-Up to the summer solstice in June, when there is the longest time of daylight, the amount of daylight each day will grow.
+During the winter solstice, the amount of daylight has been growing daily in most regions (the North Pole and the equator being exceptions), but following the seaon's equinox, many places will see more daylight than darkness in each 24-hour day up to the summer solstice in June, when there is a longer time of daylight, resulting in the amount of daylight each day growing.

-Fun fact about the equinox!
 Did you know equinoxes are the only two times each year that the Sun rises due east and sets due west for all of us on earth?
-While the Sun passes overhead, the tilt of the earth is zero relative to the Sun, which means that Earth’s axis neither points toward nor away from the Sun.
+While the Sun passes overhead, the tilt of the earth is zero relative to the Sun, which means that Earth’s axis neither points toward nor away from it.

-Does Spring Begin on March 1st or on the Equinox?
+Does Spring Begin on March 1st or During the Equinox?

 And, as mentioned above, this date only signals spring’s beginning in the Northern Hemisphere while announcing fall’s arrival in the Southern Hemisphere.
 Interestingly, due to time zone differences, there isn’t a March 21 equinox in mainland U.S. during the entire 21st century!
 The United States won’t see a March 21 equinox again until 2101.

-The daffodil is the birth flower for the month of March.
-This flower represents rebirth and renewal and is also known as the 'flower of spring'.
-Native to the Mediterranean region, these trumpet-shaped flowers are available in various shades of yellow, ranging from pale to vibrant hues.
-Their delightful fragrance and resilient nature make them a favorite for both indoor and outdoor arrangements.
+The daffodil (Narcissus) is the March birth flower.
+It represents rebirth and renewal and is also known as the 'flower of spring'.
+Native to the Mediterranean region, these trumpet-shaped flowers are available in various shades of yellow, ranging from pale to more sunlit yellow and orange colors.
+Their delightful odor and nature make them a favorite for both indoor and outdoor arrangements.

 It is very common to see abundant amounts of yellow flowers when kicking off the spring season.
 For that reason, here are 'Types of Yellow Flowers and Their Meanings', an article you can read to get informed as to what yellow flowers you want to have this spring.

-Fun Ideas to Start Spring Season the Best Way
+Fun Ideas to Start the Upcoming Spring Season

-Here are some ideas for how to spend the first week of spring.
+Here are some ideas for how to welcome the month of blooming flowers and delightful weather in many parts of the world:

 As you may have also heard, the Netherlands is one of the most beautiful countries where people get extremely excited for the spring season because it means that multi-colored tulips will invade fields all over.
 Read 'Netherlands - The Land of Tulips' to know what tulip fields you should visit and exactly when.